Rust-GPU/SPIRV-Tools/porting-plan.md

   - Added layout regressions for late extensions and capabilities after `OpExtInstImport` to lock the capabilities/extensions/import ordering.
   - Added layout regressions for capabilities or extensions appearing after `OpMemoryModel` to keep early sections strict.
   - Added function entry block validation (functions must start with an `OpLabel`).
+  - Added block terminator validation (each block must end with a terminator).
 - [x] Cache validated modules across CLI/FFI invocations when the same input is reused, avoiding redundant parsing/validation.
 - [ ] Expose wider structural rules (capability/extension ordering in layout, per-target decoration constraints) mirroring the C++ validator tables.
 - [ ] Enable the Rust validator over the FFI/CLI by default once structural parity is sufficiently close to C++.